Alban Bagbin: Speaker of Parliament

 On 7 January 2021, Bagbin was elected and sworn in as the Speaker of Parliament of Ghana.
 He was nominated by the Members of Parliament on the ticket of the National Democratic Congress and defeated the incumbent, Mike Oquaye, who was nominated by the New Patriotic Party for the position.
 This marked a historic milestone in the country’s democratic journey.
 Bagbin’s election was notable as he became the first Speaker of Parliament chosen from the opposition party in Ghana’s history.

 His victory occurred in a closely contested parliament where the NPP held a slim majority.
 Analysts viewed his election as a shift in the balance of power within the legislature, potentially influencing parliamentary proceedings.

 In October 2024, Bagbin declared four seats held by MPs who switched parties vacant, saying that the Constitution of Ghana prohibited party-switching.
 The decision effectively gave the opposition National Democratic Congress a majority in the legislature and prompted a legal challenge in the Supreme Court of Ghana from Alexander Kwamina Afenyo-Markin.
 The court then ordered Bagbin to suspend his decision while it deliberated on the petition.
 On Tuesday 12 November 2024, the supreme court of Ghana reverse the decision made by the Speaker of parliament after the Supreme Court interpreted Article 97(1) (g) and (h) of the Constitution to mean that an MP vacates his seat only during a term of Parliament, and not during a future Parliament.

 On 7 January 2025, Bagbin was re-elected to serve as the speaker of the parliament for the 9th Parliament of the Fourth Republic of Ghana.

 Personal life

 Bagbin is married to Alice Adjua Yornas Bagbin, who is a Programme Officer of the UNICEF Office in Ghana.
 He is a Christian and worships as a Roman Catholic.

+Human Sexual Rights and Family Values Bill

+In May 2026, Bagbin directed the parliamentary committee handling the Human Sexual Rights and Family Values Bill, 2025, to present its report for consideration before the end of the current parliamentary meeting.
+He stated that the bill remained a matter of significant public interest and acknowledged concerns over delays in its passage.
+Bagbin also noted that stakeholder consultations and public hearings on the bill had been completed.
+The bill, popularly known as the anti-LGBTQ+ bill, has received support from some religious and traditional groups while facing criticism from human rights organisations and some international bodies.